 Overview

-This programme will see you gain the skills and knowledge you need to work with a diverse range of clients with complex and multifaceted needs.
+In this programme you will learn, acquire and adapt the skills and knowledge required for working with a diverse range of clients and clinical situations with complex and multifaceted needs.

 Once you complete the course, you’ll be sought after for roles including counsellor or psychotherapist in public or private healthcare, education or other organisations.